andkirby/commithook/README.md

 ### Bugs
 [Issue bugs list](../../labels/bug).
 #### Code validators doesn't work with GIT cache
-The code validation with GIT but it doesn't support git cache.
+The code validation works with GIT but it doesn't support git cache.
 It means if you added a file (`git add file.php`), changed it, and trying to commit (without adding it into GIT cache).
 In commit, of course, you will get code from cache but validators will validate your real file. ([#113](../../issues/113))
 #### Minor bugs in short commit message
 [#92](../../issues/92), [#91](../../issues/91), [#32](../../issues/32)